 Much like he did at UMass, when his players graduated at nearly 80 percent, Calipari has stressed academics.
-Fifteen of his final 18 seniors that came through the Memphis program earned their bachelor’s degrees, and all 10 players at UK who were eligible to graduate by the end of their senior years walked away with a degree in hand, while two (Jarrod Polson and Patrick Patterson) earned a degree in just three years.
+Fifteen of his final 18 seniors that came through the Memphis program earned their bachelor’s degrees, and all 14 players at UK who were eligible to graduate by the end of their senior years in the Calipari era have graduated, including three players (Patrick Patterson, Jarrod Polson and Alex Poythress) who earned their degree in just three years.

 Following a 3.4 grade-point average in the 2013 spring semester — the highest in Coach Cal’s tenure at UK — the Wildcats’ scholarship players posted a 3.11 GPA for the second consecutive semester in the 2014 fall semester.
 It marked the seventh time in the last eight semesters Coach Cal’s team earned a 3.0 or better.

 As someone who prides himself on helping young men reach their dreams, he has placed 31 players in the NBA during his college coaching career, including 19 over his first five seasons at Kentucky.
 The 19 picks over that five-season span is the most of any coach.

 In 2010, five of his UK players were selected in the first round for the first time in NBA history.
 He followed that up with four players in the draft in 2011, six players in 2012 — the most in a two-round draft — two more in 2013, and another two in 2014.